About Threads

 Craig Brown has been attending baseball games since 1969.
 He is a member of the Society for American Baseball Research (SABR) and a friend of the Rochester Baseball Historical Society.
 Craig was recognized by SABR in 2018 for “significant contributions to the knowledge and understanding of historical baseball imagery.”
 He is a design and marketing professional living in sunny Georgia.

-That’s me again (much later).
-I was honored to have been selected to speak at the National Baseball Hall of Fame & Museum in Cooperstown, NY, as part of the 2018 SABR Frederick Ivor-Campbell Conference.
+I was honored to have been selected to speak for the first time at the National Baseball Hall of Fame & Museum in Cooperstown, NY, as part of the 2018 SABR Frederick Ivor-Campbell Conference.
 It was a blast talking about baseball fashion.
 Note the rapt attention (ha!).